AcidicNic/autoZoom/README.md

 ## Schedule Setup

-schedule.json is where all of your course data will be pulled from.
-You must set this up before using msUtility!
+.schedule.json is where all of your course data will be pulled from.
+You must set this up before using autoZoom!

+It should be located in your home directory!

 **_If you have any issues with your json file use this free online [JSON validator](https://jsonlint.com/)!_**

-#### Example schedule.json
+#### Example .schedule.json
 ```json
 {
     "courses": [